NOV 2025 ELECTION ALERT

 Cloaked as “Parental Rights,” this amendment seeks to enable further control of classrooms, libraries, and healthcare choices for children to enforce Christian-right values.

-No - Proposition 16: Citizenship for Voting
+No - Proposition 16: Citizenship for voting / Ciudadanía para votar

 An unnecessary amendment that is being pushed for political gain without actually altering the current laws, which already only allow citizens to vote.
 Contributes to increased anti-immigrant sentiment.